cvxgrp/scs/README.md

 `demo_socp_direct`, and `demo_socp_indirect`.
 If you have a GPU and have CUDA installed, you can also execture `make gpu` to compile SCS to run on the GPU which will create additional libraries and demo binaries in the `out` folder corresponding to the gpu version.
+Note that the GPU version requires 32 bit ints, which can be enforced by compiling with `DLONG=0`.

 To use the libraries in your own source code, compile your code with the linker option `-L(PATH_TO_SCS_LIBS)` and `-lscsdir` or `-lscsindir` (as needed).
 The